candidate-123/hmcts-frontend/README.md

-- [ ] Add clear button on taskEdit form Description Research govuk style and components for use in app Workflow could be imporved with additional features - like generic confimation page instead of feature specific deletes etc.
+- [ ] Add clear button on taskEdit form Description Research govuk style and components for use in app Workflow could be imporved with additional features - like generic confimation page instead of feature specific deletes etc. http errors will be handled globally and redirect to specific page